WL1218V - Wood lathe Vevor - Free user manual and instructions

 Even if the machine is used as required it is still impossible to eliminate certain risk factors totally.
 The following hazards may arise in connection with the machine construction and design:

-Keeping guards in place.
-Make sure all guards are in place and that the latl sits on a flat, stable surface.
+- Keeping guards in place.
+Make sure all guards are in place and that the lathe sits on a flat, stable surface.

-Mounting work piece.
-Before starting, be certain the work piece has been properly embedded on the head stock and tail stock centers and that there adequate clearance for the full rotation.
+- Mounting work piece.
+Before starting, be certain the work piece has been properly embedded on the head stock and tail stock centers and that there is adequate clearance for the full rotation.

-Adjusting tool rest.
+- Adjusting tool rest.
 Adjust tool rest to provide proper support for the turning tool you will be using.
-Test tool rest clearance by rotating work piece by h before turning lathe on.
+Test tool rest clearance by rotating work piece by hand before turning lathe on.

-Operating damaged lathe.
-Never operate the lathe with damaged or worn part
+- Operating damaged lathe.
+Never operate the lathe with damaged or worn parts.

 - Work piece condition.
-Always inspect the condition of your work piece. do not turn pieces with knots, splits, and other potentially dangerous conditions.
-Make sure joints of glued-up pieces have high quality bonds and won't fly apart operation.
+Always inspect the condition of your work piece.
+Do not turn pieces with knots, splits, and other potentially dangerous conditions.
+Make sure joints of glued-up pieces have high quality bonds and won't fly apart during operation.

 - Adjustments/maintenance.
 Make sure your wood lathe is turned off, disconnected from its power source, and all moving parts have come to a complete stop before starting any inspection, adjustment, or maintenance procedure.